 This natural order of acquisition occurs independently of deliberate teaching and therefore teachers cannot change the order of a grammatical teaching sequence.

-Language should be taught in order from easy to more difficult concept by using scaffolding.
+Language should be taught in order from easy to more difficult concepts by using scaffolding and guided speech.

 Kranshen’s Input Hypothesis makes the following claims: